-- Specify where to get the WSDL file to create the web service connection.
+- Specify a WSDL file to create the web service connection.

-- If you want to use a WSDL file on your local disk, select Local File, then select Browse to browse for the file.
+- If you want to use a WSDL file on your local disk, select the Local File radio button, then select the Browse button to browse for the file.

-- If you want to use a WSDL file through a URI, select URI, then type the URI string in the text box and specify the user name and password for assessing the WSDL file.
+- If you want to use a WSDL file through a URI, select the URI radio button, then type the URI string in the text box and specify the user name and password for assessing the WSDL file.

-- Select Options to show the additional settings.
+- Select the Options button to show the additional settings.

-- In the Time Zone and Locale box, specify the time zone and locale for the web service data source.
+- Select the Time Zone and Locale button to specify the time zone and the locale as required.